nitingit7/Matplotlibcpp.h/README.md

 Set virtual environment of mingw\bin in both system and variable path.

-Open command prompt and change directry to the directory where you have downloaded main.cpp and matplotlibcpp.h (REMEMBER BOTH MAIN.CPP AND MATPLOTLIBCPP.H SHOULD BE IN SAME DIRECTORY).
+Open command prompt and change directry to the directory where you have downloaded main.cpp (cpp file name) and matplotlibcpp.h (REMEMBER BOTH MAIN.CPP[CPP FILE NAME] AND MATPLOTLIBCPP.H SHOULD BE IN SAME DIRECTORY).

 Compile the main.cpp using command prompt using g++ and include python, numpy and matplotlib libraries.(for more detail check the "Location" and Example_of_location files)